Virtual Network Hub

 Default DHCP Server

-'Default DHCP Server' settings simplify configuration of DHCP servers for new hubs.
-These settings are copied into
+The 'Default DHCP Server' settings simplify the configuration of DHCP servers for new

-new hubs upon their creation.
+hubs.
+These settings are copied to new hubs upon their creation.

 User Interface